Kasranids: Reign

 Yazid II of Shirvan was accepted as the last of the Mazyadid dynasty and first of the Kasranids.
 He fathered eight children, five of which are named according to Persian customs.
 The Kasranids managed to establish alliances with the Bagrationi dynasty by marriage and with the Emirate of Derbent (whose line they would eventually absorb into the crown).
-They survived all invaders, notably the Seljuqs, the Ilkhanate, the Chupanids, and lastly, the Jalayirids as a vassal or tributary state.
+They survived main powers in the region, notably the Seljuqs, the Ilkhanate, the Chupanids, and lastly, the Jalayirids as a vassal or tributary state.
 Shirvanshah Hushang was the last member of Kasranids.
 They were succeeded by House of Derbent, which was a junior branch of the Kasranids itself.
-Shervashidze was an early junior branch of Kasranids.
+Shervashidze is thought to be an early junior branch of Kasranids.

 Family tree

-Rulers are shown in bold.
-Different colours represent different countries and branches.
+Rulers are shown with crown.
 Notable dynastic alliances are shown.